sdawes/CV/README.md

 <a name="leisure"><a>
 ### **HOBBIES AND INTERESTS**
-An ex professional musician, passionate about classical and live music.
-Active participant in sports and fitness with an interest in Squash, Swimming and Mountain Biking.
-Motorbike owner who enjoys riding and socialising in local motorbike clubs and an avid enjoyment of all things tech, especially PC gaming and participating in local LAN parties in Bristol!
+An ex professional musician, passionate about live music.
+Active participant in sports and fitness with an interest in Squash, Swimming and Football.
+Motorbike owner who enjoys riding and socialising in local motorbike clubs and an avid enjoyment of all things tech, especially PC gaming and participating in local LAN parties in Bristol (avid League of Legends and HOTS player)!
 I give my time to support local charities and clubs in Bristol, including THT and the City of Bristol Rowing Club, of which I am re-designing their website.